Proven-Paradox/shaper-system/Handbook.md

 Whenever you pay an Overload cost on an Ability that heals HP damage, add your [Capacity](#vitalitycapacity) to the total healing done.

 #### Masochism
 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next Turn.
-If you successfully hit with an Ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

 #### Overcharge
 If your healing would bring your target above maximum HP, the target gains [Shield](#shield-x) to the excess.
 Targets can only have one Shield from this Lesson; if a larger Shield would be applied by this Lesson, the smaller one fades immediately.
 The Shield also fades at the start of your next Turn.

 #### Pickup
-When you heal an ally from 0 HP, add twice your Heart to the healing done.
-This benefit increases as you raise your [Hero Tier](#hero-tier): the additional healing increases by an amount equal to your twice your Heart each Hero Tier (so Heart x 4 at Hero Tier 2, Heart x 6 at Hero Tier 3, and so on).
+When you heal an ally from 0 HP, add twice your Level to the healing done.

 #### Quick Healer
 Once per round, increase any HP restoration you receive by half.

 > Remember that all fractions round down.
 If you haven't used your healing by [Round End](#round-end) you may improve the healing from [the Regen/Degen Track](#the-regendegen-track) or the [Everlasting](#everlasting) Talent.

 #### Relentless